wp-plugins/robo-gallery/readme.txt

 In lightbox section of the gallery settings you can find hide title option.
 If you enable it titles of the gallery images in lightbox will be turned off.

+= Is it possible to create target blank links? =

+Yes.
+When you open gallery media manager you'll see there list of the gallery images.
+Click on some image and on the right side you'll see images options.
+Every gallery image have target blank field below link field of the gallery image.

 = How to customize border of the gallery thumbnails? =

 In gallery settings you can find general settings section where you can turn on/off thumbnails border.
 Also you can customize there style of the border, namely width, color and style of the thumbnail borders